Frequently Asked Questions

 Q. How many jobs will it create?

-A. Once operational, the facility will create around 80 permanent jobs, of varying skill levels.
+A. The facility will create around 80 jobs, of varying skill levels.

 The construction process will employ approximately 300 people.